rhollins/content/content/posts/jenkins-on-azure-kubernetes-cluster-aks-flexible-and-cost-effective-jenkins-agents-with-kubernetes-cluster-autoscaler-and-azure-spot-virtual-machines.md

         }
     }

-There is also another situation when you might want to always run the pipeline on standard SKU and not spot which is deployed to the production environment in which case it would be better to avoid spot VM being deallocated in the middle of the deployment.
+There is also another situation when you might want to always run the pipeline on standard SKU and not spot which is deployment to the production environment in which case you avoid issue of spot VM being deallocated in the middle of the deployment.

 ## Final thoughts

 * We didn't cover monitoring but it will be crucial in this solution you need to ensure that you keep an eye on autoscaler events including failed provisioning of spot VMs.
-You should also monitor for [Scheduled Events](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) which will allow you to take action or at least send a notification of which node will be affected.
+You should also monitor for [Scheduled Events](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/scheduled-events) which will allow you to take action or at least send an alert that Azure plan to deallocate your spot VM.